Skip to content Accessibility statement

 Module content

-In the second component, students will run their own independent research project into a philosopher of their choice.
+Students will run their own independent research project into a philosopher of their choice.
 Students will be supported by a research supervisor, but the students are in charge of leading their projects.
-At the end of their projects, students will produce an academic poster on their philosopher, which will provide them with an opportunity to find ways of effectively communicating complex information in a concise and accessible way.
-Students will also give an oral presentation on their poster
+At the end of their projects, students will produce a 1000-word annotated bibliography as well as an academic poster on their philosopher.
+The purpose of this poster is to provide the student with an opportunity to find ways of effectively communicating complex information in a concise and accessible way.
+Students will also give an oral presentation on their poster.

 Special assessment rules